section-engineering-education/engineering-education/content/articles/how-to-build-a-task-manager-with-angular/index.md

 The Angular CLI has a server to serve and build applications locally.
 To serve your application to the browser, you will first navigate to the workspace folder.
 Run `cd todoApp` to do so.
-Next, run the command `ng serve -o` and wait for some minutes, your application will launch in the browser.
+Next, run the command `ng serve -o` and wait for some minutes; your application will launch in the browser.

     ```